mumblepins/aws-lambda-python-packager/README.md

   -h, --help            show this help message and exit --ignore-packages     Ignore packages that are already present in the AWS Lambda Python runtime
                         (default: False)
+  --update-dependencies
-  --update-pyproject    Update pyproject.toml with the ignored packages (ignored if not --ignore-
+                        Update project dependency file with the ignored packages (ignored if not --ignore-packages) (default: False) --python-version PYTHON_VERSION, -pyv PYTHON_VERSION
-                        packages) (default: False)
-  --python-version PYTHON_VERSION, -pyv PYTHON_VERSION
                         Python version to target (default: 3.9) --architecture {x86_64,arm64}, -a {x86_64,arm64}